Serving Others and Mental Health

 there is nothing I shall want (Ps 23:1)

-In the Gospel today (Mark 6:30-34) we see Jesus doing the opposite of the Old Testament kings who mostly only looked after themselves.
-Jesus looked after the disciples by taking them to a quiet place for a rest and then when he was besieged there by people looking for him, he looked after them by teaching the people at length.
+In the Gospel today (Mark 6:30-34), we see Jesus doing the opposite of the Old Testament kings who mostly only looked after themselves.
+Jesus looked after the disciples by taking them to a quiet place for a rest and then, when besieged there by people looking for him, he looked after them by teaching them at length.
 On another occasion Jesus said, “The Son of Man came not to be served but to serve.”
 (Matt 20:28; Mark 10:45).
 The new community, the kingdom of God, that Jesus came to found, is to be characterized by serving one another, not by being served.
 So Jesus said we are to love our neighbor as ourselves and “By this will all know that you are my disciples, if you have love one for another.”
 (John 13:35).
 We come to Mass to meet the love of Jesus but as we depart from Mass, we go in peace to love and serve the Lord in those around us.

 One of our Eucharistic Acclamations after the consecration is